-Aside from their interest as agents of disease, adenoviruses are one of the premier model systems to study the molecular and cellular biology of human cells.
+Adenoviruses are one of the premier model systems to study the molecular and cellular biology of human cells.
 Adenoviruses have a DNA genome, they transform cultured cells to a malignant state, and they can induce tumors in experimental animals (but not in humans).
 Thus, adenoviruses are excellent models to understand cancer.
-Adenovirus genes are expressed in the cell nucleus using primarily host cell mechanisms, and many of the adenovirus gene products usurp key regulatory aspects of the cell and convert the cell into a factory for efficient virus replication.
-Many fundamental discoveries have been made using adenoviruses, including pre-mRNA splicing (Nobel prize awarded in 1993) and identification of novel transcription factors and cellular proteins that control the cell cycle and are the key regulators of malignancy.
-There is a long tradition of adenovirus research at SLU dating back to the 1950's, and it can be argued that SLU is the birthplace of adenovirus molecular virology.
+Adenovirus genes are expressed in the cell nucleus using primarily host cell mechanisms, and many of the adenovirus gene products usurp key regulatory aspects of the cell to facilitate replication.
+Many fundamental discoveries have been made using adenoviruses.

-In the late 1990’s, my colleagues at SLU and I began research to develop and characterize oncolytic adenovirus vectors for cancer gene therapy.
+One of the E3 proteins we discovered and characterized is named the “Adenovirus Death Protein” (ADP).
+ADP functions at the culmination of infection to facilitate lysis of the infected cell and the release of progeny adenovirus from the cell.
+Based on the function of ADP, we developed oncolytic adenovirus vectors for cancer gene therapy.
 Oncolytic adenovirus vectors destroy cancer cells through the natural process of virus replication (Fig. 2).
-Our approach to constructing a potent anti-cancer vector was based on the hypothesis that if adenovirus could be engineered to “overexpress” ADP (see the legend to Fig. 1), then the adenovirus vector would have enhanced ability to lyse cancer cells and to spread from cell to cell in the tumor, thereby destroying the tumor.
+We hypothesized that if adenovirus could be engineered to “overexpress” ADP (as compared to wild type adenovirus), then the adenovirus vector would have enhanced ability to lyse cancer cells and to spread from cell to cell in the tumor, thereby destroying the tumor.
 This approach proved to be successful: our ADP-overexpressing vector named VRX-007 is very effective in suppressing the growth of tumors in experimental animals (Fig. 3).
 Importantly, VRX-007 is currently being evaluated in an FDA-approved clinical trial for cancer.

 Fig. 2.
 Oncolytic adenovirus vectors kill cancer cells through the natural process of virus replication.
 The figure shows infection of a cancer cell with a single adenovirus particle (upper left), replication to produce progeny virus particles, and the lysis (disruption) of the cell and the release of progeny virus.